sturoscy-personal/esgf-roadmap/core_architecture/ingest_service.md

 The result of successful authentication should be an OAuth 2.0 access token scoped for use with the Ingest Service.
 ESGF has no other requirements on this access token.

+## Registration

+- Clients MUST register with an Ingest Service in order to use the service's API.
+- The registration process isn't required to be self-service, but it may be.
+If not, communication with the service operator will be necessary.
+- WCRP modeling team registration allows publishing, updating, and retraction actions for team members.
+- ESGF Data Node registration allows replica add and replicate remove actions for team members.
+- Each index service has a distinct registration process.
+There are no requirements about the mechanisms, interfaces, or processes for registration.

 ## Authorization

-Authorization policies for each publication action are defined by the ESGF Federation.

-_We need detail here about how these policies are defined and maintained.
-Is there a policy team or policy board?
-How are policy changes determined?
-How are policy changes communicated?
-Where is the source of truth for the current policy?_

-The Ingest Service must enforce the authorization policy for each publication action.

-Each publication action MUST have a corresponding authorization policy, and that policy MAY be distinct from the policy for other actions.

-The authorization policies MUST be implemented in the authorization services offered by the auth service used by the Ingest Service.
+Each ESGF Ingest Service MUST define and enforce an authorization policy for each publication action.
+These authorization policies MUST use the authorization services offered by the auth service used by the Ingest Service.
 (Globus offers a group service.
 EGI Check-In offers an attribute service.)

 Authorization policies may utilize the following information from the target of the request (the part of the STAC catalog being modified):
-- A specific Collection ID (aka ESGF Project)
+- A specific Collection ID (aka ESGF Project, for publish, update, and retract actions)
+- A specific Institution ID (for publish, update, and retract actions)
-- A specific ESGF Data Node ID identified in a replica add or remove action _We need details here about how this is expressed in the STAC Transaction API request.
-See corresponding note in the "Ingest service API" section._
+- A specific ESGF Data Node ID identified (for replica add or remove actions)
-- _Is anything else about the request itself (not who is making the request) used as a basis for authorization decisions?
-Seems likely that publish/retract policies will need more than just the collection ID?_
+- Q: Is anything else about the request itself (not who is making the request) used as a basis for authorization decisions?

 Authorization policies may utilize the following elements of the auth context of the STAC Transaction API request:
 - User identity (an OAuth `sub` or `preferred_username` value)
 - Specific attribute IDs provided by EGI Check-In (attributes possessed by the requester)
 - Specific group IDs provided by Globus (groups of which the requester is a member)

+The ESGF Ingest Service SHOULD maintain a history of changes to its authorization policies that can enable audits of specific transactions.

 ## Request validation